 BASIC ELECTRICITY PAGE 5 SIMPLE CIRCUITS

 Most electrical devices such as motors, electronic equipment, and lights, are designed to operate within a very specific range of voltages.
 If the voltage starts at the battery as 12.5 volts, but loses 1 volt by the time it reaches the device, then it is already down to 11.5 volts.
 Most devices simply won't operate properly when the voltage is too low.
-Motors get hot, and will actually burn out if the voltage is too low.
-So, the circuits are made to prevent this from happening.
+Electric motors get hot, and will actually burn out if the voltage is too low.
+So, the circuits are designed to prevent this.

 Single strand, called solid core wire, should never be used on boats.
 Romex or typical three conductor house wire must not be used.
 One of the biggest causes of damage to wire on a boat is shock and vibration.
 Boats pound and slam and get tossed around a lot.
 The engine also transmits a lot of vibration to the boat.
 Vibration causes wire to fatigue.
 Eventually it breaks and fails.
 The fewer strands in a wire, the quicker this happens.
 Properly sized and mounted, stranded wire, will last many, many, years under these conditions but solid core single strand wire will fail.

 Wire is also rated for resistance to chemicals, oils, and other liquids.

-Wire comes in gages (or gauge if you prefer).
+Wire comes in different diameters, called gages (or gauge if you prefer).
 The larger the gage, the smaller the wire.
 On a boat the smallest gage you are allowed to use is 18 gage but only if bundled with other wire or in a sheath.
 Otherwise the smallest wire permitted is 16 gage.
 There are exceptions to this in the regulations and in ABYC standards.
 The largest gages are 000, 00, 0, 1 and so on.
 Also rated as 3o, 2o, 1o, or 3 ought, 2 ought, 1 ought.
 This is really big wire.
 If you look at the cable coming off the battery in your car it is probably 1 ought or 2 ought cable.
 Here is link to Wikipedia that explains American Wire Gauge. http://en.wikipedia.org/wiki/American_wire_gauge